-On 31 December 2015, all HM Revenue and Customs (HMRC) offshore facilities closed.
+On 31 December 2015, all HMRC offshore facilities closed.
 Up to that date, HMRC gave incentives to encourage people to come forward and clear up their tax affairs.
-That’s no longer the case, but before automatic exchange and new sanctions come into force, the Worldwide Disclosure Facility (WDF) will be the final chance to come forward before we use CRS data and toughen our approach to offshore non-compliance.

-The facility opened on 5 September 2016.
-After 30 September 2018, new sanctions under Requirement to Correct will be introduced that reflect HMRC’s toughening approach.
-You can still make a disclosure after that date but those new terms won’t be as good as those currently available.
+The WDF opened on 5 September 2016.
+On 1 October 2018, new sanctions under Requirement to Correct were introduced to reflect HMRC’s toughening approach.

 Use this guidance to help you complete your disclosure.
 If you’re unsure about the accuracy and completeness, or any aspect of your disclosure, you must seek professional advice.